TheRealOGLoc/cheese/README.md

 cd pz-cheese
 docker build -t cheese-app:v0.0.1 .
 ```
-Wait a few minutes for the build process to complete, and then run the following Docker command to start the app:
+Wait a few minutes for the test and build process to complete, and then run the following Docker command to start the app:
 ```
 docker run -p 3000:3000 -p 5000:5000 cheese-app:v0.0.1
 ```